West Yorkshire

 Who is it for: professionals working with families and young people in Bradford District

-• ‘HEARTS’ project by Children’s Society and Solace provides advocacy support and therapeutic support
+• ‘HEARTS’ project by Children’s Society which provides advocacy support and therapeutic support

 • Kooth is an online platform which provides a range of mental health support through online forums, messaging, magazines, and an activity centre.